Ultimate guide to 50 low light houseplants

 Transforming the dark corners of your home into vibrant, lush havens with low light houseplants is easier than you might think.
-The ones we talk about below are also very easy to care and beginner friendly.
-Imagine waking up to a living room bursting with greenery, or a reading nook that feels inviting.
-Low-light houseplants are the secret to brightening even the dimmest spaces: A study published in the Journal of Physiological Anthropology found that interacting with indoor plants can reduce stress and improve mood as well!
+Smaller Low-light houseplants, and taller low-light indoor trees are the secret to brightening even the dimmest spaces.
+A study published in the Journal of Physiological Anthropology found that interacting with indoor plants can reduce stress and improve mood as well!

-Our household in Brooklyn is a testament to this transformation – we’ve cultivated a thriving indoor garden in our living room, kitchen, reading room, office nook, dining room, bedrooms and even hallways that lead to our backyard.
+Our household in Brooklyn is a testament to this transformation – we’ve cultivated a thriving indoor garden in our living room, kitchen, reading room, office nook, dining room, bedrooms and even hallways that lead to our backyard, and we can’t wait to share what we have learnt!

 Summary: